raganwald/presentations/optimism-mindset.md

 # Optimistic Growth

 ^ So what about studying?
-By Dr. Seligman's model, explaining that a child received an "A" because they studied, is specific and temporary.
-But it does express choice.
+By Dr. Seligman's model, explaining that a child received an "A" because they studied, is specific, temporary, and it expresses choice.
 Is there a way to make "studying" general and permanent?
 If there was, we could give feedback to children that was both Optimistic *and* Growth-Oriented.

 ^ Yes, there is.
 Consider: